Riley-Py/UWaterloo-Work/Raoult's Law.md

 $$y_AP = P_A = x_A {P_A}^{vap}$$
 The law applies to each [[Vapour Pressure|volatile]]component in an ideal solution or to a volatile solvent in a dilute solution.

+**Note**: The bubble point curve gives the composition of the liquid phase, while the dew point curve gives the composition of the vapour phase.

 #CHE_102